Information governance: Chief information governance officer

+Multi-jurisdictional governance

+In regions outside traditional Western governance frameworks, information governance obligations have been shaped by distinct regulatory instruments.
+In South Africa, for example, the Protection of Personal Information Act (POPIA) of 2013 introduced data governance requirements that intersect with international standards such as ISO/IEC 27001 and the General Data Protection Regulation (GDPR), requiring organisations to navigate multiple simultaneous compliance obligations across different jurisdictions.
+This multi-jurisdictional governance challenge reflects a broader structural characteristic of contemporary information governance, in which organisations increasingly operate under overlapping regulatory regimes that require coordinated rather than parallel compliance approaches.

 Evolution

 In past decades, information governance responsibilities might have fallen under the purview of the chief information officer (CIO).
 But somewhere along the line, the CIO job description changed to focus solely on the information systems and associated technology that power a company—not the information itself.

-In today's age of big data, organizations have more information under their control than ever before.
-To extract the maximum value from that data while simultaneously protecting an organization from its associated risks, business leaders have turned toward the CIGO because of the role's independence from other departments.
-CIGOs are tasked with neutrally balancing the needs of all departments with respect to an entire organization's top priorities.

 Though the position is an emerging one, support for the CIGO continues to rise as business leaders increasingly understand the implications of information governance (and more importantly, the lack thereof).
 While many organizations have information governance projects in place, such initiatives are much more likely to succeed with top-down management.